Douaa1819/Java-Unit-Testing-Junit-mockito/README.md

 Unit tests should be:

-Fast – Run in milliseconds.
+-Fast – Run in milliseconds.
-Isolated – No reliance on external systems like databases or network services.
+-Isolated – No reliance on external systems like databases or network services.
-Repeatable – Produce the same result every time.
+-Repeatable – Produce the same result every time.

 ## 📝 Writing Your First Test
 Let's start simple!
 Imagine you have a Calculator class that adds two numbers.
 Here's how you'd test it using JUnit.